-It’s still the first month of the new year, so it’s not too late to make resolutions for what’s ahead in 2018.
-We thought it’d be appropriate to turn our attention this week to a new care model that has the potential to revolutionize medical care and that many hospitals are already resolving to look into a little more deeply.
+We thought it would be appropriate to turn our attention to a new care model that has the potential to revolutionize medical care and that many hospitals are already resolving to look into a little more deeply.

 I’m talking about the Hospital at Home® care model.

 Developed by doctors at Johns Hopkins, Hospital at Home® gives patients the opportunity to receive the type of care they would expect in a hospital from the comfort of their home.
 They have to meet certain criteria in order to be eligible, including suffering from a condition for which receiving care at home is possible.
 Here are a few: